Hockey Too Many Men On The Ice Penalty

 Like any other sport, ice hockey has a complex set of rules for players and coaches to follow.
 If a team breaks certain rules during a game, they can be penalized.
 In this article, you will learn about the penalty that occurs if a team has too many men on the ice during a hockey game.

 During a hockey game, five hockey players are allowed on the ice for each team, plus their goalie, for a total of twelve players on the ice.
-If a hockey team has more than five players on the ice for an extended period of time, they can have a penalty called on them.
+If a hockey team has more than five players (not including their goalie) on the ice for an extended period of time, they can have a penalty called on them.
 That being said, there is no penalty if a hockey team has less than five players on the ice.
 This rule can be tricky sometimes because hockey players are constantly substituting on and off the rink.
 Typically, if six players are on the ice as one player is substituting in for another, referees will be lenient enough to allow that brief deviance from the rules.

 After a few seconds, if a team still has too many men on the ice, referees will call the penalty.
 They will also call the penalty during a substitution if an extra skater touches the puck, even if they just entered the rink.